 3. Update your spouse on your plans

-We all have activities which energize us and friends whom we love to spend time with.
+We all have activities that energise us and friends whom we love to spend time with.
 It may seem impossible to carve out time with friends when family time takes priority, but with careful planning it is possible.

 Edwin Teoh, father to a 5 year and 1 year old, slot in times for meeting old friends or drink sessions with colleagues.
 He schedules such sessions, informs his wife and gives her ample time to plan or prepare when he has to be away.

 For Jonathan, he takes partial leave occasionally to balance that time at home if he is attending dinner gatherings or full day leave for seminars or events that he is personally interested in.
 Likewise, if his wife has something on, he takes leave to be at home with the baby so she can go for her own activity.
 Mutual understanding is key.